Handling Code Dependencies

 You might also have the need to use other libraries for specific use cases like XML processing etc. In order to not have every binding use a different library, the following packages are available by default:

-Note: HttpClient instances should be obtained through the
+Note: HttpClient instances should be obtained by the handler factory through the

 HttpClientFactory service and unless there are specific configuration requirements, the shared instance should be used.